Bira/octopus-carnival/_posts/2025-04-11-wir-dscc-dragonborn.md

 A few dray take pride in being scorned by their creator, making that part of their identity.
-I'm guessing these are the nicer ones, since it would make sense for them to reject the ways of that creator.
+I'm guessing these are the nicer ones, since it would make sense for them to reject the ways of the sorcerer-kings.
 The Scorned Champion is an example of someone who might rise to lead a community of these Dray.
 Still, he's sensitive to anything he perceives as a challenge to his position, and is quick to strike down the source of that challenge.